MadeForLayers – Application

 The extended dialog offers all of the options needed to edit layer views, switch between layers and create new ones.

 In the normal dialog you can switch between layer views and change the visibility of layers.
 You cannot edit layer views or layers in this dialog.
 You cannot edit layer views or layers in this dialog.

 This very compact, minimized dialog allows you to switch back and forth between the layer views only by using the pop-up.

 To create layer views, switch to the extended dialog.
 If your document already contains layer views, these are shown in the top part of the window.
 If no layers have been created, this area remains empty.

 The window is divided into two sections.
 The layer views are shown in the top section along with the corresponding buttons for adding, editing and removing layer views, saving, resetting and for importing and exporting settings.
 The layers of the document are shown in the lower section of the window along with buttons for creating, deleting and editing these layers.

-You can also save the layer views as an InDesign template.
+You can also save the layer views as an InDesign or Illustrator template.
 Documents created using these templates are then automatically given the same layer views.